mochivi/distributed-file-system/docs/design.md

 * **Coordinator** – Stateless service that maintains metadata only: file paths, chunk-to-node mapping and cluster membership / health.
 It never stores file bytes.
 * **DataNode** – Stores chunk bytes on local disk, streams them via gRPC and replicates to sibling nodes.
 * **Client SDK / CLI** – Splits files into chunks, orchestrates uploads/downloads in parallel, and confirms uploads.
+  All streaming logic (chunk framing, back-pressure, retries) is implemented once in a reusable component **`common.Streamer`** and reused by both the client and DataNode replication paths.

+*Default replication factor today is 3 (1 primary + 2 replicas) but it is configurable via node and coordinator config.*

 ---